ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 When a function receives a string that is meant to represent a type, that function can assume precisely nothing about it.
 Every such function must start from scratch and analyze that string to see if it conforms to what that function needs.

-It is a daunting job to change the meaning of that stringly-typed item.
+Changing the meaning of a stringly-typed item is a daunting job.
 You must look through every function that uses it and ensure that your change is reflected in the validations in every single function.
 Because the logic is distributed, it's highly likely you will miss some.

 Consider representing phone numbers as strings.
-Here are just a few of the different formats you might have to deal with:
+Here are just a few of the different formats you might encounter:

 ```python
 # string_phone_numbers.py